-Programs utilize competency-based instruction, whole language, language experience, learner-generated curriculum and participatory approaches, as well as work/textbook, video, online, and other commercially prepared adult English Literacy materials.
-Additionally, a statewide curriculum for the Integrated English literacy and civics education (IELCE) program will be utilized to achieve competence in academic skills that will lead to the attainment of employment and/or a postsecondary education and training.
-This may also increase the Educational Functioning Levels (EFLs) of the English Language Learners (ELL).
+Programs utilize competency-based instruction, whole language, language experience, learnergenerated curriculum and participatory approaches, as well as work/textbook, video, online, and other commercially prepared adult English Literacy materials.

 Effective community members must learn English to make informed decisions and to take sound actions that make a positive difference in their lives, their communities and the world.
 They do this by integrating some of the following: